-The PMH is a family practice defined by its patients as the place where they feel most comfortable to discuss their personal and family health concerns.
+The Patient's Medical Home (PMH) is a family practice defined by its patients as the place where they feel most comfortable to discuss their health concerns.
 It is the family practice that offers the medical care that the patient wants - readily assessable, centred on the patients' needs, provided throughout every stage of life, and seamlessly integrated with other services in the health care system and the community.
-The goal is to have the patient's family physician, the most responsible provider of their medical care, work collaboratively with a team of health professionals, to coordinate comprehensive healthcare services and ensure continuity of patient care.
-These professionals can be in the same physical site as the family physician or linked through different practice sites.
+The goal is to have the patient's PCP, the most responsible provider of their medical care, work collaboratively with a team of health professionals, to coordinate comprehensive healthcare services and ensure continuity of patient care.
+These professionals can be in the same physical site as the PCP or linked through different practice sites.
 The PMH enables the best possible outcomes for each person, the practice population, and the community being served.